openbaton/zabbix-plugin/README.md

 ## Additional Zabbix Server configuration required for receiving notifications

-How is the zabbix-plugin receiving notification from the Zabbix Server?
+How does zabbix-plugin receive notifications from the Zabbix Server?

-When using the method createThreshold provided by the plugin,it automatically creates an [action][action-zabbix] executed when the specific condition is met.
+When using the method createThreshold provided by the plugin, it automatically creates an [action][action-zabbix] executed when the specific condition is met.
 If the threshold is crossed (the status of the trigger goes from OK to PROBLEM or viceversa) the action is performed.
 The action gets the informations of the threshold and sends them to a custom alertScript.
-The custom alertscripts is executed on the zabbix server and its task is to send the informations received from the action to the zabbix-plugin.
+The custom alertscripts is executed on the Zabbix Server and its task is to send the information received from the action to the zabbix-plugin.

 The zabbix-pluging waits for notifications at the url: http://zabbix-plugin-ip:defaultPort/defaultContext.